equivalentideas/independent-archive-principles/independent-archive-principles.md

-# Principles for Indendent Archives
+# Principles for Independent Archives

 ## Goals for an independent archive